Published: March 2, 2021 | Last Updated: May 30, 2024

 Fog machines create white and dense bursts of white smoke clouds, which is great if you want to create the illusion of fire or a smoky poker room in the back of a saloon.

-Fog machines are smaller and lighter and more mobile than hazers.
+Fog machines are smaller, lighter, and more mobile than hazers.
 A good, versatile, and powerful (but still mobile) option is the ADJ VF1600 1500-Watt fog machine, which you can find here on Amazon.

-Smoke machines are usually turned on for a short period of time and then switched off again when the desired atmospheric density is achieved.
-And then repeated.
+Smoke machines are usually turned on for a short period of time, switched off again when the desired atmospheric density is achieved, and then repeated.

-Smoke machines work by heating a glycol-water-based fluid (with a heating element inside the chassis), which then is pumped out of the machine.
+Smoke machines heat a glycol-water-based fluid (with a heating element inside the chassis), which is pumped out of the machine.

-Depending on the fluid you pour in it, you can control how dense and thick your fog will be.
+Depending on the fluid you pour into it, you can control how dense and thick your fog will be.
 Fluids are usually marked as light, medium, or heavy.

-Compared to the other fog options mentioned in this article, smoke particles are big and heavy, and they sink to the floor before dissipating.
+Compared to the other fog options mentioned in this article, smoke particles are big and heavy and sink to the floor before dissipating.

-Generally speaking, the fog from smoke machines is not meant to stay in the air for very long, but they are great for a quick effect.
+Generally speaking, smoke machines’ fog is not meant to stay in the air for very long, but they are great for a quick effect.

 Low foggers – for when you want the smoke to stay near the ground

-A particular kind of smoke machines are know as ‘low foggers’.
+A particular kind of smoke machine is known as a ‘low fogger.’

-Low foggers create dense and hefty smoke, which creates a big cloud of smoke near the ground.
+Low foggers create dense and hefty smoke, creating a big smoke cloud near the ground.

-It does this by cooling the smoke down before it gets pumped out, and it’s a great option for creating an atmospheric ground – fx in a horror movie, on the dance floor if you’re a wedding videographer, or creating smoke coming out beneath a door to simulate a fire in the next room.
+It does this by cooling the smoke down before it gets pumped out, and it’s a great option for creating atmospheric ground effects in a horror movie, on the dance floor if you’re a wedding videographer, or creating smoke coming out beneath a door to simulate a fire in the next room.

 You can read more on smoke machines and low foggers and see some great options in the Best Smoke Fog Machine For Your Budget.